goroda/FlightSim/README.md

 ## Example Usage
 There is currently only a single script called ~ac_trim~.
 This script allows for computing the trim conditions for steady trimmed flight.
 To see what the script does you can give the help flag <kbd> ./ac_trim -h </kbd>

-Here is sample output for steady flight at a 10 ft/s straight climb rate.
+Here is sample output for steady flight at a speed of 120 ft/s with a 10 ft/s straight climb rate.